prof. dr. S.A. Reijneveld

 Menno Reijneveld obtained his medical degree at the University of Utrecht.
 Next, he worked at the Amsterdam Municipal Health Service, where he was trained as Community Physician and as Epidemiologist (both registered), and did his PhD-research on urban public health (PhD in 1995 at the University of Amsterdam, awarded the 1996 national Public Health prize).
 After obtaining his PhD, he worked at both the Amsterdam Municipal Health Service and Amsterdam Academic Medical Center, and initiated a community-based collaborative centre.
 He then moved to TNO, the Netherlands Organisation for Applied Scientific Research, Leiden, where he worked as senior researcher, trainer and head.
 In 2004, he started as professor and head of UMCG-Health Sciences.

 At the UMCG, he gives and coordinates education within Medical Sciences and the Research Master Clinical en Psychosocial Epidemiology.
 Besides, he is teacher for the graduate training Community Medicine.
 Menno Reijneveld is affiliated as leader or advisor to a large number of Dutch and international projects.
-Until now, he has supervised as UMCG-promotor 45 finalised PhD trajectories; his publications are listed at this website.
+Until now, he has supervised as UMCG-promotor >50 finalised PhD trajectories; these and his publications are listed at this website.

 Related official positions

-Menno Reijneveld is member of the Standing committee on Public Health of the Dutch Health Council and of various other national and international bodies in the domain of Public Health and Community Medicine.
+Menno Reijneveld is chairman of the Interuniversity Society on Social Medicine and of the Scientific Advisory Committee of the National Center on Child Health.
+He is also member of various other national and international bodies in the domain of Public Health and Community Medicine.
 He is past president of the Netherlands Epidemiological Society, and past chairman of the national Educational Committee on Community Medicine.
 He is further adjunct researcher of the Netherlands Interdisciplinary Demographic Institute, visiting professor at the P.J.
 Safarik University, Košice, Slovakia, and advisor of TNO Quality of Life, Leiden, the Netherlands.